This guide covers the basic things you need to do to get started with Merge.

 Account Creation through Launch

-Register new account link to load the account creation page.
+Sign up link to load the account registration page.

 Fill in your account details: